Cycle discrete-time quantum walks on a noisy quantum computer: Runs and Simulations

 Using the algorithm and circuit presented in section \ref{sec:8_node_algorithm} and figure \ref{fig:8node_circuit} respectively, an eight step DTQW on a cycle graph consisting of eight nodes is executed on \texttt{ibmq\_quito} and the \texttt{qasm\_simulator}, with the counts for each measured location of the quantum walk recorded for each step of the walk.
 To do this, the walk needs to be repeated for each number of steps, i.e., the walk is executed for a specific number of steps and the register is measured.
 Then the walk is restarted, the desired number of steps are executed, and the register is again measured.
 This process is repeated to obtain results for a all the diferent steps in a walk.
 To compare the performance of the \texttt{ibmq\_quito} versus the \texttt{qasm\_simulator}, the fidelity defined in section \ref{ssec:fidelity} is calculated from the probability distributions derived from the repeated runs.
 Since the simulator is regarded as providing the ideal (expected) result, free of the effect of any noise or errors, the fidelity quantifies the performance of the real \texttt{ibmq\_quito} hardware.
 The results are presented in figure \ref{fig:8node_DTQW_result}.

 As can be seen in figure \ref{fig:8node_DTQW_result}, the \texttt{ibmq\_quito} device performs poorly.
 A basic expectation would be that the real device follows the first few steps of the walk with a reasonable level of fidelity.
 However, panel (j) of figure \ref{fig:8node_DTQW_result} shows that the performance of the device does not achieve this, with an average fidelity of 0.45 from step one onwards.
-In other words, the results just look like noise from the real device.
+Furthermore, a fidelity below 0.5 indicates an anti-correlation between the expected results and the real device.
+This could be due to bit flip error(s) occurring early in the computation, causing the value of the quantum register to become anti-correlated compared to the expected value.
+However, as the number of steps increase, the fidelity tends to 0.5, indicating the dominance of noise for longer computations.